james-j-obrien/bevy_vector_shapes/README.md

 - Local anti-aliasing for smoother looking shapes.
 - Optional billboarding for each shape type to ensure they are always facing the camera.
 - Shapes of the same type and rendering configuration are fully instanced together.
+- Compilation to wasm to run your projects in the browser.

 ## Usage
 See the `minimal_2d` or `minimal_3d` examples for basic usage and the remaining examples for explorations of supported features.